On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Introduction

 Note that since \textsc{MVTSP} is a special case of \textsc{Connected Flow} this lower bound extends to \textsc{Connected Flow}.

 \paragraph*{Notation and Formal Problem Definitions.} We let $\Os(\cdot)$ omit factors polynomial in the input size.
 We assume that all integers are represented in binary, so in this paper the input size will be polynomial in the number of vertices of the input graph and the logarithm of the maximum input integer.
 For a Boolean $b$ we define $[b]$ to be $1$ if $b$ is true and $0$ otherwise.
+For integers $a$ and $b$ we denote $[a,b]$ as the set of all integers $i$ such that $a \le i \le b$.
 All graphs in this paper are directed unless stated otherwise.

 We use the notion of \emph{multisets}, which are sets in which the same element may appear multiple times.
-Formally, a multiset is an ordered pair $(A, m_A)$ consisting of a set $A$ and a multiplicity function $m_A:A\rightarrow \mathbb{N}$.
+Formally, a multiset is an ordered pair $(A, m_A)$ consisting of a set $A$ and a multiplicity function $m_A:A\rightarrow \mathbb{Z}^+$.
+We slightly abuse notation and let $m_A(e)=0$ if $e\not \in A$.
 We can see flow $f$ as a multiset of directed edges, where each edge appears $f(e)$ number of times.
-We then say that $f(e)$ is the \emph{multiplicity} of $e$, i.e. the number of times that the element appears in the multiset.
+We then say that $f(e)$ is the \emph{multiplicity} of $e$.
 Given a function $f:E\rightarrow \N$, we define $G_f=(V',E')$ as the multigraph where $e\in E'$ has multiplicity $f(e)$ and $V'$ is the set of vertices incident to at least one $e\in E'$.
-We also define $supp(f)=\{e\in E: f(e)>0\}$.
+We let $E(G_f)$ be equal to the multiset $E'$.
+We also define $\supp(f)=\{e\in E: f(e)>0\}$ as the \emph{support} of $f$.
 The formal statement of \textsc{Connected Flow} is as follows:

 \defproblem{ \textsc{Connected Flow}}{$G = (V,E)$, $D \subseteq V$, $\Dem : D \to \N$, $\Dis: E \to \N$, $\Ca: E \to \N\cup\{\infty \}$}{Find a function $f : E \to \N$ such that \begin{itemize} [noitemsep,topsep=2pt] \item $G_f$ is connected, \item for every $v \in V$ we have $\sum_{(u,v)\in E} f(u,v) = \sum_{(v,u)\in E} f(v,u)$, \item for every $v \in D$ we have $\sum_{(u,v)\in E} f(u,v) = \Dem(v)$, \item for every $e \in E: f(e) \le \Ca(e)$, \end{itemize} and the value $\Dis(f) = \sum_{e \in E} \Dis(e)f(e)$ is minimized.}